More US firms are boosting faith-based support for employees

 Siddiqui, a Muslim whose family is from Pakistan, said the group now includes Sikhs, Hindus, pagans and humanists, as well as followers of America’s largest faiths.

-“We’re a very inclusive group,” she says. ”If someone has something interesting to share, we share it.
+“We’re a very inclusive group,” she said. ”If someone has something interesting to share, we share it.
 There is no proselytizing.”

 Siddiqui said Faithforce, in somber fashion, proved its value after a string of deadly attacks on houses of worship in far-flung parts of the world — notably the Tree of Life synagogue in Pittsburgh, three Christian churches in Sri Lanka and two mosques in New Zealand.